damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Only C-level executives can sign legal documents, with the exception of NDAs covering a physical visit of another organization.
 When working with legal agreements with vendors, consultants, and so forth, bear in mind the [signature authorization matrix](https://about.gitlab.com/handbook/finance/authorization-matrix/).
-If you need to sign, fill out, send or retrieve documents electronically, please send a description of what you need or a copy of the document to legal@gitlab.com with the following information:
+If you need to sign, fill out, send, or retrieve documents electronically, please send a description of what you need or a copy of the document to legal@gitlab.com with the following information:

 1. Names and email addresses of those who need to sign the document.
 1. Any contractual information that needs to be included in the document.